Faster Convergence of Local SGD for Over-Parameterized Models: Convergence of Local SGD

-\end{theorem}
+} \end{theorem}

-The convergence of Local GD for general convex loss functions in the over-parameterized setting was shown earlier in \cite{zhang2021distributed} without giving an explicit convergence rate.\footnote{In fact, a convergence rate of $\O({1}/{\sqrt{T}})$ was discussed in \cite{zhang2021distributed}.
+The convergence of Local GD for general convex loss functions in the over-parameterized setting was shown earlier in \citet{zhang2021distributed} without giving an explicit convergence rate.\footnote{In fact, a convergence rate of $\O({1}/{\sqrt{T}})$ was discussed in \citet{zhang2021distributed}.
 However, the argument in their proof seems to have some inconsistencies.
 For more detail, please see Section~\ref{subsec:issue}.} Instead, for similarity parameters $c>0$ and $c=0$, we give convergence rates of $\O({1}/{T})$ and $\O({K}/{T})$ for Local SGD, respectively.
-The significant difference between the convergence rates for the case of $c>0$ and $c=0$ suggests that having slight similarity in the local loss functions is critical to the performance of Local SGD, which also complies with the simulation findings in ~\cite{mcmahan2017communication}.
+The significant difference between the convergence rates for the case of $c>0$ and $c=0$ suggests that having slight similarity in the local loss functions is critical to the performance of Local SGD, which also complies with the simulation findings in ~\citet{mcmahan2017communication}.
 To the best of our knowledge, Theorem \ref{theo:convex} provides the first $\O({1}/{T})$ or $\O({K}/{T})$ convergence rates for Local SGD for general convex loss functions in the over-parameterized setting.
 On the other hand, in Section \ref{sec:lowerbound}, we provide a problem instance suggesting that in the worst case, the $\O({K}/{T})$ convergence rate obtained here might be tight up to a constant factor.

 It is worth noting that the speedup effect of local steps when $c>0$ is a direct consequence of the $\O({1}/{T})$ convergence rate shown in Theorem~\ref{theo:convex}.
-When $c=0$, a closer look at~\eqref{eq:rateconvex} and the weights $w_t$ reveals that $w_t = 1$ if $t\in \I$ or $t+1\in \I$, implying that at least the first or the last local steps during each communication round is ``effective".
-This, in turn, shows that local steps can speed up the convergence of Local SGD by at least a factor of $2$.
+When $c=0$, a closer look at~\eqref{eq:rateconvex} and the weights $w_t$ reveals that $w_t = 1$ if $t\in \I$ or $t+1\in \I$, implying that at least the first {and} the last local steps during each communication round is ``effective".
+This, in turn, shows that local steps can speed up the convergence of Local SGD by at least a factor of $2$\footnote{{Similar to \citet{woodworth2020minibatch}, we compare the convergence rate of Local SGD to Minibatch SGD with $R = T/K$ steps and a batch size $K$ times larger than that of Local SGD.
+The convergence rate of Minibatch SGD (for over-parameterized setting), as stated in Theorem 6 in \citet{vaswani2019fast}, is $\frac{4LK(1+\rho)\|\bx^{(0)} -\bx^*\|^2}{T}$, which is at least $4$ times slower than our rate when $c=0$.
+On the other hand, according to our analysis and using Lemma \ref{lem:localprogress_g}, we can show the convergence rate of Minibatch SGD as $\frac{2LK\|\bx^{(0)} -\bx^*\|^2}{T}$, which is $2$ times slower than Local SGD.}}.